Common Eye Diseases

 Glaucoma is due to increased pressure within the eye and damages the optical nerve.
 It can worsen over time, but if treated in a timely manner, the process of deterioration can be slowed.
 Adults and seniors are most at risk for developing this eye condition.

 Want to know more, read our article about glaucoma causes, prevention, and treatment.

 Macular degeneration usually occurs in adults over the age of 60.
 It affects the center portion of the eye, which is the light-sensitive layer of tissue at the posterior of the eye.

 Want to know more, read our article about macular degeneration.

 Vision loss may occur abruptly or gradually over time.
 If you experience sudden vision loss, you should seek emergency eye care from your optometrist.

-Eye floaters are typical in many patients, they appear as tiny spots, or cobwebs.
-In most cases they are not a sign for concern.
-However, when a large amount of floaters are experienced or in combination with light flashes, it could be a sign of a retinal detachment.
+Eye floaters are typical in many patients, they appear as tiny spots or cobwebs.
+In most cases, they are not a sign for concern.
+However, when a large number of floaters are experienced or in combination with light flashes, it could be a sign of a retinal detachment.